Harlan Ellison

 Harlan Jay Ellison (May 27, 1934 – June 28, 2018) was an American writer, known for his prolific and influential work in New Wave speculative fiction and for his outspoken, combative personality.
-Robert Bloch, the author of Psycho, described Ellison as "the only living organism I know whose natural habitat is hot water."
+His published works include more than 1,700 short stories, novellas, screenplays, comic-book scripts, teleplays, essays, and a wide range of criticism covering literature, film, television, and print media.

-His published works include more than 1,700 short stories, novellas, screenplays, comic book scripts, teleplays, essays, and a wide range of criticism covering literature, film, television, and print media.
-Some of his best-known works include the 1967 Star Trek episode "The City on the Edge of Forever" (he subsequently wrote a book about the experience that includes his original screenplay), his A Boy and His Dog cycle, and his short stories "I Have No Mouth, and I Must Scream" and "'Repent, Harlequin!'
+Some of his best-known works include the 1967 Star Trek episode "The City on the Edge of Forever", considered by some to be the single greatest episode of the Star Trek franchise (he subsequently wrote a book about the experience that includes his original teleplay), his A Boy and His Dog cycle (which was made into a film), and his short stories "I Have No Mouth, and I Must Scream" (later adapted by Ellison into a video game) and "'Repent, Harlequin!'
 Said the Ticktockman".
 He was also editor and anthologist for Dangerous Visions (1967) and Again, Dangerous Visions (1972).
 Ellison won numerous awards, including multiple Hugos, Nebulas, and Edgars.

 Biography

 Early life and career

 Ellison was born to a Jewish family in Cleveland, Ohio, on May 27, 1934, the son of Serita (née Rosenthal) and Louis Laverne Ellison, a dentist and jeweler.
-He had an older sister, Beverly (Rabnick), who was born in 1926.
+His older sister Beverly was born in 1926.
 She died in 2010 without having spoken to him since their mother's funeral in 1976.
-His family subsequently moved to Painesville, Ohio, but returned to Cleveland in 1949, following his father's death.
-Ellison frequently ran away from home (in an interview with Tom Snyder he would later claim it was due to discrimination by his high school peers), taking an array of odd jobs—including, by age 18, "tuna fisherman off the coast of Galveston, itinerant crop-picker down in New Orleans, hired gun for a wealthy neurotic, nitroglycerine truck driver in North Carolina, short-order cook, cab driver, lithographer, book salesman, floorwalker in a department store, door-to-door brush salesman, and as a youngster, an actor in several productions at the Cleveland Play House".
+Some time after Beverly's birth, his family moved to Painesville, Ohio, but returned to Cleveland in 1949, following his father's death.
+Ellison frequently ran away from home.
+In an interview with Tom Snyder, he would later claim it was due to discrimination by his high school peers.
+According to Ellison, by age 18 he had completed a series of odd jobs as a "tuna fisherman off the coast of Galveston, itinerant crop-picker down in New Orleans, hired gun for a wealthy neurotic, nitroglycerine truck driver in North Carolina, short-order cook, cab driver, lithographer, book salesman, floorwalker in a department store, door-to-door brush salesman, and as a youngster, an actor in several productions at the Cleveland Play House".
 In 1947, a fan letter he wrote to Real Fact Comics became his first published writing.

-Ellison attended Ohio State University for 18 months (1951–53) before being expelled.
-He said the expulsion was for hitting a professor who had denigrated his writing ability, and over the next 20 or so years he sent that professor a copy of every story that he published.
+Ellison attended Ohio State University for 18 months (1951–53) before being expelled for verbally abusing a creative writing professor.
+Over the next 20 or so years he claimed to have sent the professor a copy of every story he published.